29 More Awesome Places to Visit in Honolulu

 21. Diamond Head Market and Grill *Breakfast, Lunch, Dinner*

 Locals love this place, and for good reason!
 The food here is good and fresh!
-I recommend the chinese chicken salad, carrot cake, lemon crunch cake, lilikoi cheesecake and blueberry scones.
-Probably more but I haven’t tried it all yet!
-The miso salmon salad was very good but really needed more dressing to be delicious.
+I recommend the chinese chicken salad which you can order at the outdoor counter.
+The miso salmon salad was also very good but really needed more dressing to be delicious.
 My boyfriend loves their loco moco and bbq chicken plate.

 22. Hideout at the Laylow *Drinks, Small Bites*